-Mike and I recently harvested the last of our beets and leeks from the garden.
+Mike and I recently collected the last of our beets and leeks from the garden.
 It was our first time growing beets ourselves and they turned out so beautiful.
 We typically use beets in salads, but I wanted to try some unexpected recipes with them this year.
 Last month, I made a Spicy Beet and Apple Chutney and recently, Mike whipped up this Roasted Beet and Leek Risotto making minor twists to his traditional risotto recipe.
 Grab the recipe below along with some photography tips from my photo shoot.

 This post contains affiliate links.
 Read the affiliate disclosure.

 Photography Tips for Roasted Beet & Leek Risotto